moonglum/dotfiles/README.md

 I'm using [fish](http://fishshell.com) as my shell.
 I noticed that it does a lot of things I needed to configure in ZSH by default and switched to it.
 The only thing I configured is that I use [fzf](https://github.com/junegunn/fzf), because I really missed `Ctrl+r` for reverse searching and I like the incremental search.

 The prompt is a tiny arrow (or a ✦ when there are jobs in the background) that is green when the last status exit was 0, and red otherwise.
 In the right prompt, I display the pwd and the current git status.
+I have a few functions:

-With `j` I can jump to my Code projects.
-To start or continue working on a project, I use my tiny `s` function which starts (or attaches to) a tmux session for a project with the correct start directory.
+* With `j` I can jump to my Code projects
+* To start or continue working on a project, I use my tiny `s` function which starts (or attaches to) a tmux session for a project with the correct start directory.
+* `mcd` creates a directory and then `cd`s into it
+* `l` is just `ls -al`

 ## tmux